1 In 10 Workers Is An Independent Contractor, Labor Department Says

 Another reason the numbers look lower than expected is that today's job market is far stronger than in 2005, when the Labor Department last conducted its survey.

+Sam Katzen, a spokesperson for Fiverr, a marketplace for freelancers to find work said the numbers are misleading.
+The report "doesn't really represent how work has changed since this report last came out," he said.

-"There is an historically low unemployment rate; employers are actively competing for workers," which means traditional employers are likely offering more full-time positions to attract and retain talent, says Alastair Fitzpayne, director of the Aspen Institute's Future of Work Initiative.
-If the economy were to weaken, he says, the number of contract workers would also likely spike.
+Alastair Fitzpayne, director of the Aspen Institute's Future of Work Initiative noted that unemployment is "historically low."
+And employers are actively competing for workers, which means traditional employers are likely offering more full-time positions to attract and retain talent.
+If the economy were to weaken, Fitzpayne said, the number of contract workers would also likely spike.

 The Labor Department's report underscores other data showing a minority of contract workers receive employment benefits.
 It found only 41 percent of contract workers received health insurance through their employer.
 (The NPR/Marist poll found 51 percent do not receive health care and other benefits through their jobs.)